 Cinquain poems for kids were first introduced in the early 20th century by a poet from America, Adelaide Crapsey.
-These five-lined poems are popular among children because they have just a few words in every line, making them easy and fun to remember.
+These five-lined poems are popular among children because they have just a few words that do not have to rhyme in every line, making them easy and fun to remember.
 Cinquain poems have been inspired by Japanese poems, haiku, and tanka.
+It also resembles limericks because of the five-line structure.

 Learn more about children’s cinquain poems in this post.